Azure-Samples/MachineLearningSamples-TwitterSentimentPrediction/docs/deliverable_docs/BlogPost.md

 In this walkthrough, we demonstrate the usage of Word Embedding algorithms like Word2Vec algorithm and Sentiment Specfic Word Embedding (SSWE) Algorithm to predict Twitter sentiment in Azure Machine Learning Workbench.
 The trained model is deployed to a web service using Azure Container Service(ACS).
 We are following Team Data Science Process to execute this project.

-This walkthrough is executed using TDSP templates which consist the following parts:
+This walkthrough is executed using TDSP templates which consist of the following parts:

 - [Data acquisition and understanding](https://github.com/Azure/MachineLearningSamples-TwitterSentimentPrediction/tree/master/code/01_data_acquisition_and_understanding)